OpenStackOnRaPi/ostackinstall/README.md

 2. SW
    * OS: Raspberry Pi OS Lite 64bit (a port of Debian 12 Bookworm with no desktopp environment).
    * Kolla-Ansible 2023.1 or 2025.1.
-   * Note: Kolla-Ansible release 2025.1 is currently being tested on RPi without any visible malfunctions (2023.1 has got status "unmaintained").
-We hope it will be possible to recommend release 2025.1 in the near future and we'll update this guide accordingly after completing the tests.
 3. Network:
    * the RPis are equipped with 802.3af/at PoE HAT from Waveshare (PoE is optional but simplifies cluster wiring)
    * they are powered form TP-Link TL-SG105PE switch (it supports 802.1Q which can be used to set multiple VLAN provider networks in OpenStack)